[ Outlaw Genealogy | Bruce

 ...

-.432 The most notable of them, because of
+notable of them, because of the abundance of

 Lisbon Cathedral - In the year 1147, the city was reconquered by an army composed of Portuguese soldiers led by King Afonso Henriques and North European crusaders taking part on the Second Crusade (see Siege of Lisbon).
 An English crusader named Gilbert of Hastings was placed as bishop, and a new cathedral was built on the site of the main mosque of Lisbon